What goes in each bin

 We will be looking first at our Waste and Recycling webpages.

-Use our Waste Wizard to find out where you can recycle, reuse or repair household items.
+Use our Waste Wizard below to find out where you can recycle, reuse or repair household items.
 This page tells you what we can collect from your home.

 Your household bins, bags and boxes